cobuildlab/cobuildlab-web/src/pages/blog/key-features-for-your-freight-forwarding-custom-software.md

 <br/>

-<p>This is more consumer-driven as consumers can see in real-time the status of their package or product and creates greater reliability with the customer.</p>
+This is more consumer-driven as consumers can see in real-time the status of their package or product and creates greater reliability with the customer.

 <br/>